Walking the Gower Peninsula, Wales

 Not Included

-• Sunday evening pub meal
+• Arrival Friday evening food, Sunday evening pub meal

 • Personal expenses, snacks, alcohol.